CoherentStructures/CoherentStructures.jl/docs/src/basics.md

 ```@docs
 STmetric
 ```
-That is a spatiotemporal metric that operates on trajectories in the format of vectors of static vectors, i.e., `Vector{<:SVector}`.
+This is a spatiotemporal metric that operates on trajectories in the format of vectors of static vectors, i.e., `Vector{<:SVector}`.
 Each vector element corresponds to the state vector.
-The `STmetric` then computes the ``l_p``-mean of the spatial distances over time.
+The `STmetric` then computes the ``\\ell_p``-mean of the spatial distances over time.
 Notably, `p` may be any "real" number, including `Inf` and `-Inf` for the maximum- and "minimum"-norm.